nainikaB/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 # Brief Overview of the game
 This computer game has been recreated from what was commonly played as kids, a popular game played by all kids.
 But here, instead of playing with another person, you play against your computer or other electronic device.
+It has been created using freecodecamp's tutorials along with me creating a few changes to it.

 # Instructions
 - The game is relatively easy to play, it's always users that begins the game.